 - Bake, uncovered for 30-35 minutes or until the edges of the cheesecake start to pull away from the sides of the pan and the center is set but still jiggly.

 - Remove from oven and allow to cool for 2 hours on the counter.
-Top with toppings and refrigerate overnight or for at least 8 hours.
+Then refrigerate for at least 8 hours.